 The Automatic Activation Device – or AAD as it’s commonly called – is a tiny little thing with a huge job.
 About the size of a thumb drive, the AAD automatically deploys the reserve chute if no canopy has been activated by a predetermined altitude.
 At SkySno, we’re loyal to the CYPRES brand of AADs because their technology is superior and their products are internationally respected.

 Tandem students are attached to all this tried-and-true gear by a harness that’s securely fastened to the tandem instructor:

 Straps and pads on the harness allow for people of different heights, sizes and shapes to jump – but it’s not one size fits all.
-For the safety of our guests and instructors, tandem students must weigh 220 lbs to jump at Skydive Snohomish, or 230 lbs if you are 6ft or taller.
+For the safety of our guests and instructors, tandem students must weigh less than 220 lbs to jump at Skydive Snohomish, or less than 230 lbs if you are 6ft or taller.